dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 ### Support for managed configuration options for Android apps <!-- 621621 -->

-Android apps in the Play store that support managed configuration options can be configure by Intune.
-This feature lets IT view the list of configuration values supported by an app, and provides a guided, first-class UI to allow them to configure those values.
+You will be able to configure Android apps in the Play store that support managed configuration options.
+This feature lets you view the list of configuration values supported by an app, and provides a guided, first-class UI to allow them to configure those values.

 ### Remote assistance for Android devices <!-- 675418 -->